Introduction

 return chunks

-In plain English: this looks for headings in your markdown document (lines starting with # or ##) and splits the document at each heading.
+In plain English: looks for headings in your markdown (lines starting with # or ##) and splits at each one.
 Each chunk is a complete section.

 Good: each chunk is a complete thought or topic.
-Bad: sections can be very different sizes (one might be 50 words, another might be 2,000).
+Bad: sections can be wildly different sizes.
+One might be 50 words, another might be 2,000.

 Approach 3: Recursive splitting

-This is what most RAG frameworks (like LangChain) use by default.
+This is what most RAG frameworks (like LangChain) use by default, and once I understood it, it made a lot of sense.
 The idea is to try splitting at the most meaningful boundaries first, and only fall back to simpler splits if needed.

 It works like a priority list: